zzmp/hifi-docs/_api/entity/properties/EntityItemProperties.md

 Default Value `0.5`

 ## mass
-// TODO what does this do?
-Is the force of gravity stronger on entities with more mass (F=ma), or does this have to do more with behavior during collisions?

 Type: number
-Description:
+Description: Currently having nothing to do with `gravity`, the `mass` property determines an entity's behavior during collisions.
 Default Value: `1`

 ## lifetime